 The simplest way to sidestep this is to open a dedicated business bank account and use business credit cards for all production-related spending from day one.
 This clean separation makes your business accounting and management so much smoother and ensures you have clear, undeniable records when tax season rolls around.

-Confirm Eligibility for Credits and Incentives
+Double-Checking Your Eligibility for Credits

 It’s easy to get excited when you hear about various tax credits and incentives available to filmmakers, but it’s absolutely vital to dig into the specifics to confirm your production actually qualifies.
 For instance, to access something like the UK’s Film Tax Relief, your company typically needs to be registered for corporation tax there, be the entity responsible for the film’s production, and the film itself must meet the criteria to be certified as ‘British’.
 A key part of that certification often involves ensuring a certain percentage, say at least 10%, of core production costs relate to activities within that country.